incrl/portfolio/README.md

 ## Other Interesting Code

 This last folder is just a place for other fun and interesting projects I have done.
-Most weren't for a class, mostly just for my own curiosity.
+Most weren't for a class, just out of my own curiosity.